TNO/knowledge-engine/examples/edc-example/README.md

 You can then see that one KER (`runtime-1`) asks for information, a second KER (`runtime-2`) answers with `http://example.org/Math, http://example.org/Science` and the third (`runtime-3`) answers with `http://example.org/Magazines, http://example.org/Books`.

 To stop the example, execute `docker compose down`.

+### Configuration
+The following configuration settings are required to use the EDC integration, for example by setting as environment variables in the KER container:
+- `KE_RUNTIME_USE_EDC`: Boolean value for use of EDC integration.
+- `KE_EDC_PARTICIPANT_ID`: Participant ID of the corresponding control plane and identity hub of this KER.
+- `KE_EDC_PROTOCOL_URL`: DPS protocol API of the corresponding control plane of this KER, as defined in the control plane configuration.
+- `KE_EDC_MANAGEMENT_URL`: Management API of the corresponding control plane of this KER, as defined in the control plane configuration.
+- `KE_EDC_DATAPLANE_PUBLIC_URL`: Public API of the corresponding data plane of the KER, as defined in the data plane configuration.
+Many more configuration is possible for each EDC service, but we advise to follow the configuration as per this example.
+See the configuration files for more notes.